jk5xe/cs3240-labdemo/README.md

-# cs3240-labdemo
-# I've changed the file?
+# cs3240-labdemo - changed from lab5